MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 As recommendations are fixed, metrics rise, and in turn initiative scores rise to reflect improved security posture.

 Changes in metric, value, and properties can impact the initiative score.
-Initiatives provides a way to track the history of changes, filter for specific time points, and drill down to specific changes for an initiative, such as when a metric value changes or a metric is removed.
+Initiatives provides a way to track the history of changes greater than 2.5%, filter for specific time points, and drill down to specific initiative changes.
+For instance, when a metric value changes or a metric is removed.
 The metric or score changes can't be controlled in advanced by customers.

 <!--## Programs